fastrgv/hbox/README.md

 puzzle, sokoban, solver

 ===================== update history ========================

+**ver 1.3.2 -- 3mar2025**
+* Improved coding & data structures.
+Six splaytrees now replace hundreds of hashlists.
+* Improved indexing now allows more boxes & larger puzzles.
+* Added binaries for users of old linux under ~/oldLinux/.
+* When the commandline includes an output filename, screen output is now suppressed.

+**ver 1.3.1 -- 11feb2025**
+* Corrected a logic error affecting revisited box configurations.
+* Added "inertia", meaning pulls are repeated if advantageous.
+* Removed old solution methods 3,4,&5 for enhanced simplicity.
+* Replaced old method 3 with a single step method, equivalent to the previous version of hbox.
+* Added new method 4 that omits the 6th heuristic, that is rarely useful.
+* Added an additional sanity check on memory and aborts when when available memory is very low.

+**ver 1.3.0 -- 25jan2025**
+* Simplified the name to hbox.
+* Added 6th heuristic that drives searching for alternate configurations with equal promise.
+* Added better description of "baseline" solution methods 10..15, which are often quite usable, but less robust.
+* Renamed the terminology "endgame" to "halfway" since it's more descriptive.
+This signifies a point in the solution search where several heuristics are dropped because their utility has ended.

 **ver 1.2.0 -- 27dec2024**
 * Added back a 6th command line parm: outputFileName (for sokoban YASC).